Don’t forget your portfolio

 “Bonds are the underwear in your portfolio – unexciting and not much thought about, but select the wrong pair and you’ll be surprised at just how uncomfortable you are.”

 Rather than selecting the wrong pair, many Australian investors are currently ‘going commando’.
-We are a global anomaly – Australia sits at the bottom of OECD countries in terms of bond allocations.
-Every other country has a more balanced allocation between shares and bonds.
-(OECD Pensions in Focus 2018)
+We are a global anomaly – Australia sits close to the bottom of OECD countries in terms of bond allocations.
+Almost every other country has a more balanced allocation between shares and bonds.
+(OECD Pensions in Focus 2019)

 An age-appropriate portfolio